Strength in Numb333rs

-Strength in Numb333rs is the debut studio album by the American rock band Fever 333, released on January 18, 2019.
+Strength in Numb333rs is the debut studio album by American rock band Fever 333, released on January 18, 2019.

 History

-On November 9, 2018, the band released a music video for their new single "Burn It" along with announcing their debut album, "Strength in Numb333rs", with a release date of January 18, 2019.
+On November 9, 2018, the band released a music video for their new single "Burn It" along with announcing their debut album, Strength in Numb333rs, with a release date of January 18, 2019.

 Reception

 Strength in Numb333rs received critical acclaim upon release.
-Wall of Sound gave the album a rating of 9/10 and wrote: "Strength in Numb333rs won't change the landscape for music in 2019 but it may well shape a generation to make better decisions."
+Wall of Sound gave the album a rating of 9/10 and wrote: "Strength in Numb333rs won't change the landscape for music in 2019 but it may well shape a generation to make better decisions".
 It was also voted the "Best Album of 2019" by the subscribers to online publication 91 Suns.
 Loudwire named it one of the 50 best rock albums of 2019.